-Which of the following is NOT a characteristic of a monopoly? | Study Prep in Pearson+
+Which of the following is not a characteristic of a monopoly? | Study Prep in Pearson+

 1

-Understand the definition of a monopoly: A monopoly is a market structure where a single firm is the sole seller of a product with no close substitutes.
+Step 1: Understand the definition of a monopoly.
+A monopoly is a market structure where a single firm is the sole seller of a product with no close substitutes.

-Identify key characteristics of a monopoly: (1) The firm is a price maker, meaning it can set the price rather than taking it from the market; (2) There are high barriers to entry that prevent other firms from entering the market; (3) The product offered has no close substitutes, giving the firm market power.
+Step 2: Identify key characteristics of a monopoly: (a) The firm is a price maker, meaning it can influence the market price; (b) There are significant barriers to entry preventing other firms from entering the market; (c) The product offered has no close substitutes.

-Analyze the option 'There are many sellers in the market': This contradicts the definition of a monopoly because a monopoly has only one seller, not many.
+Step 3: Analyze the option 'There are many sellers in the market.'
+In a monopoly, there is only one seller, so this characteristic does not apply.

-Compare each option against the monopoly characteristics to determine which one does not fit: The presence of many sellers is inconsistent with a monopoly.
+Step 4: Compare each option against the monopoly characteristics to determine which one is not true for a monopoly.

-Conclude that the statement 'There are many sellers in the market' is NOT a characteristic of a monopoly.
+Step 5: Conclude that the statement 'There are many sellers in the market' is not a characteristic of a monopoly because monopolies have a single seller.

 Watch next